TroubleShoot / Frequently Asked Questions (FAQ)

 Should I learn FreeBSD?

-Why this is better than others?
+Why is this better than others?

 No one said that, but this is pretty different and I have not seen any working UI for Bhyve yet.
+After years I can say that, this one is reliable and just works, that could be a reason.

 Does it IPv6 Ready?